tomhiggins/MsgDrop/README.md

 ### DNSServe.h
-I am using the DNSServer.h found in https://github.com/tzapu/WiFiManager You can either install through the Arduino Library Manager or checkout the latest changes or a release from github
+I am using the DNSServer.h found in [tzapu's WifiManager](https://github.com/tzapu/WiFiManager) You can either install through the Arduino Library Manager or checkout the latest changes or a release from github

 #### Install through Library Manager